Leventsoft/2204-network-project/README.md

 * Within Windows Defender Firewall Advanced Settings page, you need to add an Inbound Rule for UDP 6000 and TCP 6001 ports otherwise you can not get messages or peer discovery packets on Windows Operating System.

+* Sometimes pynput library does not simulate "Enter" button when the public key received for a secure chat request.
+So the user should hit Enter for continueing the thread.